Colin0vO/ReaL_reproduction/README.md

 # ReaL Reproduction

-This repository contains the code and artifacts needed to reproduce the results of **Project ReaL** on EDA automation tasks.
+This repository contains the code and artifacts needed to reproduce the results of **Project ReaL** on EDA tasks.

 ---